List of state highways in Louisiana (550–599): Louisiana Highway 564

+Louisiana Highway 564 (LA 564) runs 4.86 mi in Catahoula Parish.

 Louisiana Highway 565

+Louisiana Highway 565 (LA 565) runs 28.54 mi from Wildsville to Deer Park.

 Louisiana Highway 566

 Louisiana Highway 566 (LA 566) runs 30.09 mi in a southwest to northeast direction from US 84 at Elkhorn, Concordia Parish to a junction with LA 568 and LA 570 south of Waterproof, Tensas Parish.

 The route heads northward from US 84 and follows Brushy Bayou for about 3.0 mi.
 It then curves slightly northeast to a point on the Tensas River known as Dunbarton.
 LA 566 turns east and roughly follows the river into the town of Clayton.
 Here, it intersects the concurrent US 425 and LA 15 at the foot of a twin bridge across the Tensas River.
 LA 566 curves to the north with the river and crosses from Concordia Parish into Tensas Parish.

 Soon after crossing the parish line, LA 566 intersects LA 571, the route of which follows a semi-circle west of Waterproof.
 LA 566 turns to the southeast at a second intersection with LA 571 and passes through Troy to a point on US 65 and LA 568 just southwest of Waterproof.
 LA 566 officially proceeds with LA 568 a short distance further to an intersection with LA 570, but this portion of the route is signed in the field only as LA 568.